madsrumlenordstrom/penta-five/README.md

 make test
 ```

-To quicly see waveforms from simulation do:
+To quickly see waveforms from simulation do:
 ```
 make wave
 ```